How to Create or Refine a Content Marketing Strategy

 B2B marketers need to get very used to the phrase business objectives.
 Traffic is great.
 Email subscribers are great.
 But those things cost you money.
 The only thing that makes you money is recruiting more paying customers.

 There are plenty of popular blogs out there that don’t drive business growth.
 A comprehensive content marketing strategy includes monetization.
-Here are four things that absolutely cannot be overlooked as you start, grow and run a blog.
+Here are five things that absolutely cannot be overlooked as you start, grow and run a blog.

 Let Readers Know About Your Product